akumoplatform/akumo/README.md

 ## Learn more

-To learn more we suggest looking at this three sources:
+To learn more we suggest looking at this:
 * The <a href='https://github.com/akumoplatform/akumo/wiki'>wiki</a>